pramshres/Learning2Code/java/labyrint/README.md

 .in files contains the a labyrint made of characters.

 Then a graphical user interface will pop up showing you the contents of the .in file in a much more appealing way.
 Click on any of the white square boxes.
-The program will then find the fastest route to the exit simultaneously showing the path it by displaying it in the terminal.
+The program will then find the fastest route to the exit simultaneously showing the path it took by displaying it in the terminal.